sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Seeking**

-For *Returning to Haifa* by Ghassan Kanafani, adapted to the stage by Ismail Khalidi and Naomi Wallace, directed by Samer El Saber: We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Israeli character in her 60s.
+For* **Returning to Haifa*** by Ghassan Kanafani, adapted to the stage by Ismail Khalidi and Naomi Wallace, directed by Samer El Saber:

+We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Israeli character in her 60s.
 (Rehearsals begin March 4, 2024.
 Performs April 12 through May 4, 2024).

-For *ALAA: A Family Trilogy* by Adam Ashraf Elsayigh, generative dramaturgy by Salma Zohdi, directed by Evren Odcikin: We're seeking an ensemble of BIPOC actors of all backgrounds, ethnicities, genders, abilities, ages, etc. (Workshop Production.
+For ***ALAA: A Family Trilogy*** by Adam Ashraf Elsayigh, generative dramaturgy by Salma Zohdi, directed by Evren Odcikin:

+We are seeking an ensemble of BIPOC actors of all backgrounds, ethnicities, genders, abilities, ages, etc. (Workshop Production.
 Rehearsals begin October 28, 2024.
 Performs November 9 & 10, 2024.)

 **Preparation**